Membership and affiliation

 - American College of Sports Medicine.

-Pascale has (co)-authored numerous peer-reviewed journal articles on exercise-induced bronchoconstriction (that includes several invited reviews).
+Pascale has (co)-authored numerous peer-reviewed journal articles on exercise-induced bronchoconstriction (incl. several invited reviews).
 From 2005 to 2010, Pascale was an adviser to the IOC-Medical Commission and to UK Anti-Doping for the regulation of inhaled beta2-agonists in elite sport.
 Pascale’s research has been supported by several external agencies, including the Union of European Football Associations (UEFA), the European Hydration Institute (EHI), the World Anti-Doping Agency (WADA), amongst others.
-She has been invited to speak at prestigious scientific conferences, including the annual congresses of the European Respiratory Society (ERS), the European Academy of Allergy and Clinical Immunology (EAACI), and the European College of Sport & Exercise Science (ECSS).
+She has been invited to speak at prestigious scientific conferences, including the annual congress of: the European Respiratory Society (ERS); the European Academy of Allergy and Clinical Immunology (EAACI); the European College of Sport & Exercise Science (ECSS).

 Consultancy work: Asthma Screening in Athletes